Talking About “Big Feelings”

 Encourage kids to talk about their big feelings.

-- Watch this video together (it’s best if you’ve watched all the other videos in this topic first) and then choose a comfort object, such as a stuffed animal or doll, for pretend play.
+- Watch this video together, then choose a comfort object, such as a stuffed animal or doll, for pretend play.

 - Tell kids that this little friend is having some big feelings, like Elmo did in the video, and needs comforting.
 You might help children relate by explaining why the animal or doll is feeling that way, based on kids’ experience (“She’s feeling sad because she has to move to a different home and will miss her friends.”).